 Most successful gourmet chefs undertake both formal education and practical work experience in order to reach their career goals.
 Many will start out as line cooks even before entering culinary training programs, which can last anywhere from two to four years and frequently include required apprenticeships or internships.
-Work experience helps to boost a new chef's skills and opportunities for employment in this competitive field where the best-paid jobs are in upscale restaurants and at hotel resort properties.
+Work experience helps to boost a new chef's skills and opportunities for employment in this competitive field where the best-paid jobs are in performing arts companies.

 Gourmet chefs create menus, prepare food and oversee culinary service teams in fine-dining restaurants.
 Chefs may begin as line cooks, and after gaining experience and training, they may work their way up to chef status.
 Apprenticeship programs and formal education programs in hospitality and the culinary arts are good options for would-be chefs.
 Job opportunities are quite competitive in this field and require management skills, culinary expertise and a passion for cooking.

 |Required Education||Certificate or degree in the culinary arts, hospitality or a related field; apprentice programs are common for prospective chefs|

 |Other Requirements||Extensive professional experience in food service is typical|

 |Projected Job Growth (2018-2028)*||11% for chefs and head cooks|

 |Median Salary (2018)*||$48,460 for chefs and head cooks|

 Source: *U.S. Bureau of Labor Statistics

 Gourmet Chef Education Requirements